ExPaNDS-eu/WP1-reporting/readme.md

   link: https://doi.org/10.5281/zenodo.xxxxxxx
   img: https://zenodo.org/badge/DOI/10.5281/zenodo.xxxxxxx.svg
 ```
-1. Update the date if needed to fit with the actual delivery date to the EC.
+4. Update the `date:` if needed to fit with the actual delivery date to the EC.
-2. Update the `status: delivered`.
+5. Update the `status: delivered`.
-3. Add a `description`.
-Try to keep same tone / length as the other deliverables' descriptions, that is: short and standalone.
+6. Add a `description`.
+Try to keep the same tone and length as the other deliverables' descriptions, that is: short and standalone.